duckyfuz/treehouse/README.md

 ### 🏋️‍♀️ Struggles...

-When I first started the project, I was a total JavaScript newbie.
+When I first started the project, I was a total JavaScript novice.
 I had next to no knowledge of how async functions worked and could not even create a simple loop.
-Frankly, I even had no idea what promises were.
+Frankly, even promises were a foreign concept to me.

-As a result, when I was creating a `useEffect` function to fetch images from my S3 bucket, I mistakenly used a `forEach` loop, which does not wait for each iteration's async operation to complete before moving on to the next one.
-The pictures did not work as expected, and I ended up spending hours trying to fix this one issue.
+As a result, while creating a `useEffect` function to fetch images from my S3 bucket, I mistakenly used a `forEach` loop, which does not wait for each iteration's async operation to complete before moving on.
+It led to unexpected behaviour, and I ended up spending hours trying to fix this one issue.

 It was a stroke of luck that Hashnode's email promoting their newly released [Rix](https://hashnode.com/rix) came when it did.
-I hopped on the platform and pasted my code into the chat together with the error message.
+I hopped on the platform and pasted my code into the AI together with the error message.
 To my surprise, it quickly diagnosed the issue and gave out possible solutions.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690543245321/0768ac79-de26-451f-ba20-49dcf6ad5408.png align="center")